-- Le Bonheur is the only designated as a Level 1 pediatric trauma center by the American College of Surgeons in the state.
+- Le Bonheur is designated as a Level 1 pediatric trauma center by the American College of Surgeons.
 We’re the only Level 1 pediatric trauma center in the region.

 - Our pediatric pharmacy residency program is accredited by the American Society of Health System Pharmacists.
 The Le Bonheur and The University of Tennessee Health Science Center program is one of the oldest pediatric pharmacy residency programs in the nation.